ManufacturingInformatics/Trenchcoat-PlasmaSpray/README.md

   - Particles bouncing off the surface due to an obtuse collision angle
   - Particles being too slow to adhere

+## Referenced in Papers
+- Monitoring of Argon plasma in a coating manufacturing process by utilising IR imaging techniques [doi](10.1016/j.jmapro.2025.01.093)

 ## External requirements

 - [Exiftool](https://exiftool.org/)